 Non-allowable Income or Expenses are those deemed by MSAC to be non-permissible in figuring total operating expenses and operating income when calculating a grant amount.
 Non-allowable as operating expenses include but are not limited to re-granting, accessions, acquisition of capital assets, allocations to cash reserves, capital improvements, depreciation, deficits, loan principal payments, contributions to endowments or scholarships awarded by the applicant organization for its own activities.
-Non-allowable as operating income include but are not limited to are loans, carryover, debt forgiveness, support from the parent organization, transfer of funds earned in prior years, revenue raised for capital or endowment funds or funds intended for the purpose of re- granting, unrealized gains/losses; prorated salaries, rent, or utilities, restricted income; or other prorated expenses.
+Non-allowable as operating income include but are not limited to are loans, carryover, debt forgiveness, support from the parent organization, transfer of funds earned in prior years, revenue raised for capital or endowment funds or funds intended for the purpose of re- granting, unrealized gains/losses; prorated salaries, rent, or utilities, temporarily restricted income; or other prorated expenses.
 Other items may be deemed non-allowable.
 These items may be included in your financial statement or budgets but will not be used to determine your "total allowable income" when calculating your organization's grant amount.

-Please note: Any income associated with MSAC's FY23 Arts Relief Funding is considered non-allowable income and should be noted as such in financials for any applications or reports associated with the FY24 GFO cycle.
+Please note: Any income associated with MSAC's Arts Relief Funding - General Operating Support (Round 1 and 2) and Special Request program is considered non-allowable income and should be noted as such in financials for any GFO applications or reports.

-All applicants are required to submit a current signed $\underline{W-9}$ Form upon application submission.
+All applicants are required to submit a current signed $\underline{W-9 \text{ Form}}$ upon application submission.
 The address on the W-9 Form must match the address of the applicant information entered in SmartSimple.
+If awarded, grant funds will be made payable to the person/entity and address indicated on the W9.